 Wind one end of the red strip around a pencil to make the tongue.

-With a black marker make a dot on the center of the green circles for eyes.
+With a black marker, make a dot in the center of the green circles for eyes.

 Glue the ends of the green strips together.